CitrineInformatics/crystal-refinement/README.md

 To run an example optimization on the ins file in the example folder:
 cd example
-python example.py --path-to-xl /path/to/xl.exe --path-to-xs /path/to/xs.exe --ins-path /path/to/insfile
+python example.py --path-to-xl /path/to/xl.exe --path-to-xs /path/to/xs.exe --path-to-ins /path/to/insfile
 --input_prefix input --output_prefix output

 For example, I might run:
-python example.py --path-to-xl ./xl --path-to-xs ./xs --ins-path ../data/ --input-prefix input --output-prefix output
+python example.py --path-to-xl ./xl --path-to-xs ./xs --path-to-ins ../data/ --input-prefix input --output-prefix output
 This will generate an output file output.res containing the finalized crystal structure.